New Zealand rock wren: Description

 The rock wren is a very small, almost tailless bird that prefers to hop and run on its long legs, and uses its rounded wings to fly only short distances.
-Males are 16 g, females 20 g.
+Its body length is typically about 9 cm.
+Males weigh around 16 g, females 20 g.
 Males are greenish with yellow flanks and a pale underside, females tend to be browner, although the degree of difference between the sexes varies geographically.

 Distribution and habitat

 This species is currently confined to alpine and subalpine zones (900–2500 m altitude) of the Southern Alps, the Tasman Mountains of Northwest Nelson, and the Victoria Range of Westland, all in the South Island; it is New Zealand's only truly alpine bird.
 Subfossil remains suggest before Polynesian settlement it was also found in lowland forest.
 DNA from remains previously thought to be of North Island origin were compared with South Island wrens and found to be more closely related to the southern South Island clade.
-The misidentified North Island specimen is attributed a mislabeling by the original collector.
+The misidentified North Island specimen is attributed to a mislabeling by the original collector.
 Its current alpine distribution is a habitat where few rodents can survive, full of sheltering rocks and dense vegetation.

 Their preferred habitat is close to the treeline, amongst rockfalls, scree, fellfield, and low scrub.
 Rock wrens, unlike many alpine birds, do not migrate to lower elevations in winter; instead, they seem to shelter and forage in rockfalls beneath the snow layer.

 Behaviour

 The rock wren is a poor flier, rarely flying more than 2 m off the ground or for distances of more than 30 m.
 It prefers to hop and run with distinctive bobbing and wing flicks.
 Its call is three high-pitched notes, and pairs sometimes duet.

 Pairs maintain a year-round territory, and work together to build a large enclosed nest with an entrance tunnel.
 The nest is lined with feathers, often from other species of birds.
 Guthrie-Smith recovered 791 feathers from one nest in the 1930s, most from weka, but including some kiwi, kākāpō, kea, and kererū.
-(Rock wrens are such assiduous collectors of feathers that their nests have been checked for kākāpō feathers, to determine if those endangered parrots are in the area.)
+Rock wrens are such assiduous collectors of feathers that their nests have been checked for kākāpō feathers, to determine if those endangered parrots are in the area.
 Around three eggs are laid in late spring and incubated for three weeks.
 Chicks take about 24 days to fledge and are fed for at least 4 weeks.

 Rock wrens mostly eat invertebrates on the ground, but will sometimes take berries and seeds, and even nectar from flax flowers.